It’s not as fun as the Oregon Trail, but you probably won’t contract dysentery either.

 - The file contains macros, scripts built into the file to make it function.
 When you open the file it will ask if you want to “Enable Macros”.
 Enable Macros.

 - The file contains many hidden cells that contain reference formulas.
 This is the meat of the file.
 Feel free to poke around.
-Be careful changing things as one edit can affect the remainder of the file!
+Be careful about changing things as one edit can affect the remainder of the file!

 - The overview page contains many cells that will auto-update the remaining sheets in the workbook.
 Start by filling in the show name, Director, Designer, TD, and Charge.